GimelStudio/manual/source/getting_started/installing/macos.rst

 *********************
-Installing on MacOs
+Installing on macOs
 *********************

 .. warning::

   **This part of the documentation is still WIP.**

-Currently, no MacOs binaries are available.
+Currently, there are no macOs binaries are available.
 See the building from source documentation.

 Install
 =======

-Updating on MacOs
+Updating on macOs
 ===================